The ‘Nice Guy’ Dilemma: How to Be Kind Without Getting Friendzoned

 10. End With Impact

-Be bold, stay authentic, and watch as you turn “just a nice guy” into the person they can’t stop thinking about.
+Be bold, stay authentic, and watch as you turn “just a nice guy” into the man she can’t stop thinking about.